Our Team

 Libby Catchings, Ph.D.

-As a writing facilitator, she has supported community literacies in Denver homeless day shelters, women’s halfway houses, Colorado Corrections facilities, and juvenile detention facilities in California.
+As a writing facilitator, she has supported community literacies in Denver homeless day shelters, women’s halfway houses, Colorado correctional facilities, and juvenile detention facilities in California.
+A firm believer in the liberatory power of play, she values experimental, visual, and kinesthetic practices alongside writing as a tool for self-knowledge and community-building.

 Unbound Authors Board of Directors